zntfdr/talks/2020 Swift Scripts Zero to Hero/swift_scripts_zero_hero.md

 ---

-^I want to thank the UIKonf organizers for this awesome opportunity, thank you all for listening and I hope you enjoy the rest conference!
+^I want to thank the iOS Conf SG organizers for this awesome opportunity, thank you all for listening and please go ahead and build many awesome scripts, thank you!

 # [fit] Swift Scripts: